Dasi-Rakesh/PercyJavaDemo/README.md

 npm install --save-dev @percy/cli

 ## Step 2 : Execute the Test with below command :
+We can pass the URL in runtime with the below command

+npx percy exec -- mvn test -Durl=https://www.browserstack.com/

+To execute the Test in Non-Prod Environment use the below command:

-npx percy exec -- mvn test
+npx percy exec -- mvn test -Durl=https://k8s.bsstag.com/

 ## To Compare 2 URLS to each Other
 Set PERCY_BRANCH to Production